-Christoph Waltz was born in Vienna, Austria, to Elisabeth Urbancic, an Austrian-born costume designer, and Johannes Waltz, a German-born stage builder.
+Christoph Waltz was born in Vienna, Austria, into a theatrical family, his mother Elisabeth Urbancic, an Austrian-born costume designer, and Johannes Waltz, a German-born stage builder.
 He has three siblings.
-He was born into a theatre family, as his maternal grandmother was Viennese Burgtheater actress Maria Mayen, and his step-grandfather was fellow Burgtheater actor Emmerich Reimers.
+His maternal grandmother was Viennese Burgtheater actress Maria Mayen, and his step-grandfather was fellow Burgtheater actor Emmerich Reimers.
 His maternal grandfather, Rudolf von Urban, was a psychologist and psychiatrist who wrote the 1949 book "Sex Perfection and Marital Happiness".

 Waltz attended the Theresianium and Billrothstrasse in Vienna.
 Upon graduation, he attended the Max-Reinhardt-Seminar before going to New York to the Lee Strasberg Institute.
 While in New York, Christoph met his first wife, and moved back to Vienna, then to London.

 During the 80s, Christoph worked primarily in theatre, commuting from his home in London to Germany.
-Slowly he began to work in TV, taking one-off roles on series, and TV movies.
-Film roles soon followed, however, attempts to break into English-speaking film and TV were unsuccessful.
-Christoph has stated he is grateful to have made a living and supported his family through acting.
+Slowly Waltz began to work in TV, taking one-off roles in series, and TV movies.
+Film roles soon followed.
+Attempts to break into English-speaking film and TV were, however, unsuccessful.
+Waltz has expressed his gratitude to have been able to make a living and support his family through acting.
 For thirty years he worked steadily, tirelessly, in this manner.